The ceremony's place in Costa Rica

 • Talking, especially with people who have been through this experience as well.
 Staying in contact with the person who shared the night with you can be a good way to share and integrate 🙂

-• Go to ecstatic dances & cacao ceremonies: I love to go party and dance, but after such an experience, I couldn’t share my experience with drunk people
+• Go to ecstatic dances & cacao ceremonies: I love to go party and dance, but after such an experience, I couldn’t share my energy with drunk people

 • Long walks at the beach